gbgplc/loqate-verify-helmcharts/README.md

 helm install -n loqate installmanager loqate/installmanager --set imageCredentials.username=<DOCKERHUB USERNAME> --set imageCredentials.password=<DOCKERHUB PASSWORD> --set app.licenseKey=<LICENSE KEY> --set app.products="KBCOMMON,DSVGBR"
 ```

-Ensure the download is fully completed before continuing, see [Checking Progress of Data Installation](#checking-progress-of-data-installation).
+It's important to make sure the download is fully completed before continuing.
+See the section on [Checking the Progress of the Data Installation](#checking-the-progress-of-the-data-installation) earlier for details of how to do this.

-### Install Charts
+#### Install Charts

-Standard helm install
+Use these commands for a standard install:

 ``` bash
 helm install -n loqate memberlist loqate/memberlist